Adir-SL/ScreenKeys/README.md

 ## Customizations

-This includes a few built-in variables to customize your experience:
+This function includes a few built-in variables to customize your experience:

 ```Javascript
 initKeys(size, posx, posy, delay, bg, txt)